 - An accurate national labelling system for foods and other products identifying cruelty-free, organic, or free-range products, species-specific fish, and products free from content derived from habitat destruction, such as palm oil.

-- The abolition of the cruel or inhumane use of animals for sport, recreation or entertainment, including the use or display of animals in circuses.
+- The abolition of the cruel or inhumane use of animals for sport, recreation or entertainment.

 - The most humane, effective means available to be used in the control of introduced species, including humane population management methods.

 - Community education on the needs of animals and our responsibility to minimise any physical, psychological and emotional suffering of animals caused by human activities, and to maximise their quality of life.

 - An end to the production and testing of consumer items, including cosmetics and fur, that entail cruel or inhumane use of animals or that threaten species survival.

 - To allow persons or organisations other than the RSPCA the right to fully investigate and prosecute charges relating to animal welfare in appropriate courts and tribunals.

 - An end to jumps racing.

 - A ban on recreational shooting of all animals, including Australian native water birds.

-- The elimination of all cruel practices in relation to the breeding, sale and confinement of native animals and companion animals.
+- The elimination of all cruel practices in relation to the breeding, sale and confinement of animals.

 - The end of selective breeding that results in characteristics detrimental to animal health and wellbeing.